Children’s Music Workshop Teaching Faculty

 Desiree’ Deasy teaches woodwinds, brass and strings.
 While majoring in violin performance at the University of Wisconsin, she studied under the tutelage of the internationally acclaimed Fine Arts Quartet.
 She recently returned from a world concert tour with the Yanni Symphony Orchestra.
 Ms. Deasy is also a certified Musikgarten® instructor and is in demand as a freelance violinist in the Los Angeles area.

 Brenda Etterbeek received her Bachelor of Music Degree from Miami University and her Masters of Music Degree from the University of Southern California.
 She has toured Europe with the Camerata Wind Quintet has been a featured performer with the Echternach Festival Orchestra in Luxembourg.
 In addition to Children’s Music Workshop, Ms. Etterbeek maintains a private teaching studio.

-Dave Etterbeek received his Bachelor of Music Degree from Northwestern University and a Masters of Music Degree from the University of Southern California.
-Mr. Etterbeek has performed trumpet with the Los Angeles Philharmonic, the Sacramento and San Francisco Symphonies, the Civic Orchestra of Chicago, the Chicago Symphony under Sir George Soti.
+Dave Etterbeek received his Bachelor of Music Degree from Northwestern University and a Masters of Music Degree from USC.
+Mr. Etterbeek has performed trumpet with the Los Angeles Philharmonic, the Sacramento, San Diego, and San Francisco Symphonies, the Civic Orchestra of Chicago, and the Chicago Symphony.
+(Click for photo.)